apache/paimon/docs/content/maintenance/write-performance.md

 The collection of statistical information for row storage is a bit expensive, so I suggest turning off statistical information as well.

+If you don't want to modify all files to Avro format, at least you can consider modifying the files in the previous layers to Avro format.
+You can use `'file.format.per.level' = '0:avro,1:avro'` to specify the files in the first two layers to be in Avro format.

+## File Compression

+By default, Paimon uses high-performance compression algorithms such as LZ4 and SNAPPY.
+But their compression rate will be not so good.
+If you can reduce the write/read performance, you can modify the compression algorithm:

+1. `'file.compression'`: Default file compression format.
+If you need a higher compression rate, I recommend using `'ZSTD'`.
+2. `'file.compression.per.level'`: Define different compression policies for different level.
+For example `'0:lz4,1:zstd'`.

 ## Stability

 If there are too few buckets, or too few resources, full-compaction may cause checkpoint to timeout, Flink's default